-Otimizing web content to deliver the best user experience and highest conversion rates is no small feat.
+Optimizing web content to deliver the best user experience and highest conversion rates is no small feat.
 A/B testing, an integral part of a web strategist’s toolkit, has emerged as a powerful method for making data-driven decisions.
-This guide delves into the nitty-gritty of A/B testing, common pitfalls, and the modern multi-armed bandit approach, providing you with insights and tools to optimize your web content effectively.
+This guide delves into the nitty-gritty of A/B testing, examines common pitfalls, explores statistical considerations, and introduces the modern multi-armed bandit approach.
+By the end, you’ll have actionable insights and tools to optimize your web content effectively.

 At its core, A/B testing is a method of comparing two or more variations of a webpage (or any other measurable entity) by showing these variations to users at random and then using statistical analysis to determine which variant performs better for a given conversion goal.